What are the distinctive characteristics of the Doctor of Ministry program at McCormick?

 When and Where do Courses Take Place?

-- Groups generally enroll in 3 courses during a 12-month period in order to complete the degree in 3 years (generally September/October, February/March and May/June).
+- Cohorts enroll in three courses during a 12-month period, plus work on the thesis, in order to complete the degree in three years.

 What are housing options while in Chicago?